omerXfaruq/Telegram-Bot-Python-FastAPI/README.md

 ## Description

-An easy start for a telegram bot server.
+An easy start for a telegram bot.
 This bot returns messages to the sender immediately.

 ## Installation